rsspdc/checklists/checklists/rsspdc-pipeline-lite.md

 *How can you get third party endorsement of and expert feedback on your project?*

-- [ ] Package has been appropriately reviewed
+- [ ] Pipeline has been appropriately reviewed
-	- [ ] 🥉Bronze *(easy)*: Someone other than you has checked over your package and given you feedback
+	- [ ] 🥉Bronze *(easy)*: Someone other than you has checked over your pipeline and given you feedback
+	- [ ] 🥈Silver *(intermediate)*: Someone other than you has successfully run your pipeline on different compute infrastructure and got the same results with test data
-	- [ ] 🥈Silver *(intermediate)*: You have published your package in a package repository which performs reviews of submissions such as CRAN, (PyPI's review practices would not be adequate for this purpose).
+	- [ ] 🥇Gold *(intermediate)*: You have published your pipeline in a pipeline repository which performs reviews of submissions such as nf-core
-	- [ ] 🥇Gold *(intermediate)*: You have published your package via an organisation like [JOSS](https://joss.theoj.org/), [rOpenSci](https://ropensci.org/), or [pyOpenSci](https://www.pyopensci.org/) where the code itself is subject to review by other research software developers.
+(The snakmake workflow catalog's review practices would not be adequate for this purpose)
-	- [ ] 🏆Platinum *(hard)*: Silver, gold and some from:
+	- [ ] 🏆Platinum *(hard)*: Some from:
     - Published a peer reviewed article with a scientific review of the theoretical / statistical / mathematical underpinnings of the tool that you implemented in addition to a technical peer review of the code quality.
 (These may well be seperate reviews for example by a methods journal and a software repository reflecting their different expertise.)
     - You have had and independent 'red team' attempt to find errors in your project and incorporated any relavant changes as a result.
     - Your project is a part of a bug bounty program.

 ## 📦 Distribution

 *How can people install or access the software emerging from your project?*

-- [ ] Package is distributed in appropriate format(s)
+- [ ] Pipeline is distributed in appropriate format(s)
-	- [ ] 🥉Bronze *(easy)*: On a software forge (such as [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/)) in a standard package format so that it can be installed as a development package with the language's standard tooling.
+	- [ ] 🥉Bronze *(easy)*: Pipeline is in a software forge (such as [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/)) in a standard package format so that it can be run with the pipeline manager's standard tooling.
-	- [ ] 🥈Silver *(easy)*: Packaged in a language specific package respository such as [CRAN](https://cran.r-project.org/), [PyPI](https://pypi.org/), [crates.io](https://crates.io/), [CPAN](https://www.cpan.org/) etc.
+	- [ ] 🥈Silver *(easy)*: The software environment(s) needed by each step in your pipeline are defined so that they can be installed automatically using a suitable package / environment management tool.
-	- [ ] 🥇Gold *(intermediate)*: Packaged for additional general package mangement tools with better systems dependency management than language specificic package mangers such as [conda](https://conda.org/), better still functional packaging format such as [Nix](https://nixos.org/) or [Guix](https://guix.gnu.org/)
+	- [ ] 🥇Gold *(intermediate)*: Pipeline is in a repository of workflows and pipelines such as [workflowhub](https://workflowhub.eu) (can be pre-release in nf-core).
-	- [ ] 🏆Platinum *(intermediate)*: Available in with additional packagement tools, and from additional repositories
+	- [ ] 🏆Platinum *(intermediate)*: Pipeline is in a curated package repository where it has undergone review and testing such as [nf-core](https://nf-co.re/).
-- Not just available in the package format of but present in the package repositories of: [conda forge](https://conda-forge.org/docs/user/introduction/) or better still [NixPkgs](https://github.com/NixOS/nixpkgs/) or [Guix](https://packages.guix.gnu.org/).
-- If applicable it has a [reproducible binary build](https://reproducible-builds.org/) (ideally for all common architechtures)

 ## 💽 Environment Management / Portability

 *How can people get specific versions of your software running on their systems?*

-- [ ] The compute environment needed to build and install the package is well defined
-	- [ ] 🥉Bronze *(easy)*: Makes use of a packaging format that defines dependencies in the package's own languge, but not neceasrily system dependencies
-	- [ ] 🥈Silver *(easy)*: Packaging information captures all dependencies both build and runtime, either manually or in an automated fashion
-	- [ ] 🥇Gold *(intermediate)*: Detailed version information of all dependencies is also captured, this might also include details of compatible version ranges, to facilitate dependency graph resolution in pacakage managers where only one version of a package can be installed in an environment at the same time.
-- conda / environment.yml
-	- [ ] 🏆Platinum *(intermediate)*: - Make use of functional package managers like Nix/Guix whose package derivations make the strongest guarantees about the ability to re-build a package as they describe a pure function called in a sandboxed environment.
-- Cross operating system / architecture builds - does your package build on different operating systems and instruction set architectures (arm, x86, RISC-V etc.)
+- [ ] It is possible to run your pipeline on other systems with some degree of reproducibility
+	- [ ] 🥉Bronze *(easy)*: The pipeline may require some manual changes, and/or manual steps to install the requisite software environments or retrieve data, and perform some standard pre-processing of inputs like building genome references etc.
+	- [ ] 🥈Silver *(easy)*: External inputs can be automatically retrieved using their identifiers and pre-processing steps for these inputs are performed as apart of the pipeline.
+At least one method for describing the required compute environment(s) is supplied e.g. conda environments, or container build files so that others can be specified if a user has compute infrastructure which does not support the method(s) supplied.
+	- [ ] 🥇Gold *(hard)*: Complete pipeline can be executed with single command with all data and dependencies fetched automatically, barring the need for any system specific resource constraint configuration.
+	- [ ] 🏆Platinum *(practically impossible in practice)*: The entire dependency tree of your pipeline including the pipeline manager itself, the OS it's running on and the firmware of the hardware it's running on can be bootstraped from source and produce bitwise identical binaries, also including any pre-processing of data inputs to the pipeline such as base calling for sequencing data.

 ## 🌱 Energy Efficiency

 *How can you and your users minimise wasted energy?*

 - [ ] Consideration has been given to the energy efficiency of the code
-	- [ ] 🥉Bronze *(easy)*: minimise unnecessary output files
+	- [ ] 🥉Bronze *(intermediate)*: minimise unnecessary output files
+		- [ ] Adopt a process to review outputs and keep only those necessary
 	- [ ] 🥈Silver *(intermediate)*: bronze plus: Profile your code and refactor inefficient parts
-	- [ ] 🥇Gold *(intermediate)*: silver plus: Estimate and share the carbon footprint of your computations with a tools such as [green algorithms calculator](http://calculator.green-algorithms.org/)
+		- [ ] Energy consumption and emissions Estimation/Measurement
+	- [ ] 🥇Gold *(hard)*: Two or more from:
+		- [ ] Appropriately balances the possible efficiency gains against the cost of testing, development, and benchmarking
+		- [ ] Makes use of efficient algorithms for its task
+		- [ ] Makes use of tools implemented in an efficient language for the task
-	- [ ] 🏆Platinum *(hard)*: gold plus: Offload suitable computations to hardware accelerators where possible
+	- [ ] 🏆Platinum *(hard)*: Two or more from:
+		- [ ] Makes use of hardware acceleration if appropriate
+		- [ ] Can make use of carbon intensity aware run scheduling
+		- [ ] Binaries are compiled with flags optimal for performance on the architecture/hardware on which the computation is performed if a job is to be repeated enough times to make sense given the energy expended on compilation.

 ## ⚖ Governance, Conduct, & Continuity